 - Cons: You may end up spending more money because you can’t analyze prices and find the best deals.
 (And your kids will likely want lots of extra “cool” stuff.)

 (Psst.
-I do NOT usually take this approach for the bulk of my school supplies shopping.)
+We do NOT usually take this approach for the bulk of our school supplies shopping.)

 - Purchase prepackaged school supplies kits.